 Dog Bite Statistics

 Dog bites present a significant danger to people in Atlanta, across Georgia and throughout the United States.
-Children under age 12 and older adults are particularly at risk, both of being bitten and of suffering more from dog bite injuries.
-Young children, in fact, are the victims in approximately half of the millions of dog attacks that occur in our country every year.
+Children under age 12 and older adults are particularly at risk of being bitten and of suffering greater harm from dog bite injuries.
+Young children, in fact, are the victims in half of the millions of dog attacks that occur in our country every year.

-If you or a family member has been bitten by a dog in Georgia, you have the right to recover compensation under certain circumstances.
-It is important for you to discuss your case with an experienced Atlanta dog bite lawyer.
-Contact the Georgia dog bite lawyers of Millar & Mixon, LLC today for a free case evaluation by calling 404-620-4301 or by filling out our online contact form.
+When you or someone close to you has been bitten by a dog in Georgia, you may be able to recover compensation under certain conditions.
+It is important for you to talk to an experienced lawyer about your Atlanta or Georgia dog bite case.
+Contact the Georgia dog bite lawyers of The Millar Law Firm today for a free case evaluation by calling 404-620-4301 or by filling out our online contact form.

 It’s a Fact: Dogs Bite